sai8951/medimg_pipeline/README.md

 ## Intended Use

-This tool is intended for research and development workflows in medical image analysis, including:
+This tool is intended for research workflows in medical image analysis:
 - MRI segmentation
 - CT organ segmentation
 - PET/MRI analysis pipelines